leolavaur/cose_2025/README.md

 ## Abstract

-The recent advances in Federated Learning (FL) and its promise of privacy-preserving information sharing have led to a renewed interest in the development of collaborative models for Intrusion Detection Systems (IDS).
+The recent advances in Federated Learning (FL) and its promise of privacy-preserving information sharing have led to a renewed interest in the development of collaborative models for Intrusion Detection Systems (IDSs).
 However, its distributed nature makes FL vulnerable to malicious contributions from its participants, including data poisoning attacks.
-Label-flipping attacks---where the labels of a subset of the training data are flipped---have been overlooked in the context of IDSs that leverage FL primitives.
+Label-flipping attacks — where the labels of a subset of the training data are flipped — have been overlooked in the context of IDSs that leverage FL primitives.
-This work contributes in closing this gap by providing a systematic and comprehensive overview of the impact of label-flipping attacks on Federated Intrusion Detection Systems (FIDS=).
+This work contributes to closing this gap by providing a systematic and comprehensive overview of the impact of label-flipping attacks on Federated IDSs (FIDSs).
 We show that the effects of such attacks can range from severe to highly mitigated, depending on hyperparameters and dataset characteristics, and that their mitigation is non-trivial in heterogeneous settings.
+We discuss these findings in the context of existing literature and propose recommendations for the evaluation of FIDSs.
-Furthermore, we provide a methodology and tools to extend our findings to other models and datasets, thus enabling the comparable evaluation of existing and future countermeasures.
+Finally, we provide a methodology and tools to extend our findings to other models and datasets, thus enabling the comparable evaluation of existing and future countermeasures.

 ## Usage